 Business process outsourcing or BPO is a common phenomenon in India, but the LPO is a new and unexplored concept in the legal field.
 This article tries to analyze the pros and cons of legal process outsourcing or LPO.

-LPO is a new emerging field and will soon find strong roots in the market hence it is essential to use its services, since as a pull up factor it is spontaneous and will help record litigators to be lead to the right and prosperous path.
-In the past ten years the legal field in India has witnessed drastic changes.
-For example until now the integrated 5 year course has been mandatory for students pursuing law and now majority of National Law Universities have begun offering a one year L.L.M. program which is attracting many students across the country and has also impressed them.
-In the same manner LPO has also been well received and in many cases applauded as it serves as a magnet to attract the bright minds in the litigation community.
-LPO has also served as a human backbone to support lawyers with courage to battle the most difficult disputes.
+LPO is a newly emerging field and will soon find strong roots in the market hence it is essential to use its services since as a pull-up factor it is spontaneous and will help record litigators to be lead to the right and prosperous path.
+In the past ten years, the legal field in India has witnessed drastic changes.
+For example, until now the integrated 5-year course has been mandatory for students pursuing law and now a majority of National Law Universities have begun offering a one-year L.L.M. program which is attracting many students across the country and has also impressed them.
+In the same manner, LPO has also been well received and in many cases applauded as it serves as a magnet to attract the bright minds in the litigation community.
+LPO has also served as a human backbone to support lawyers with the courage to battle the most difficult disputes.

-As a recent observed trend many of India’s youth has been adapting to the western culture.
-In the Indian culture we prefer to mind our own business and let other mind their own, rather than building more relations and sharing information due to personal trust issues.
-LPO suppliers understand clients and work accordingly to their benefit.
-In India LPO is trying to reach its destination and goal by serving its most needed purposes.
+As a recently observed trend, many of India’s youth has been adapting to the western culture.
+In the Indian culture, we prefer to mind our own business and let other minds their own, rather than building more relations and sharing information due to personal trust issues.
+Legal outsourcing services provider understands clients and works accordingly to their benefit.
+In India, LPO is trying to reach its destination and goal by serving its most needed purposes.
 It involves the sharing of certain basic and privy information from its clients who are equally equipped as primary trustees.
 Hence LPO has also been referred to as ‘implied sharing of professional culture’.
 There is no harm in sharing the required information or data with the right organization for a just cause, as it will not only build trust but ensure an informed and efficient performance that will be beneficial for the firm.

 Advantages of LPO in India